underlines/google-tag-manager/add gclid and clientId to hidden form fields.md

 ## Tags
 Create the following tags:

+### GA - Pageview
+This is optional.
+If you want to send the gclid to Google Analytics as a custom dimension, you must set your default GA Pageview tag to have a lower tag priority, than the next tag `cHTML - create Cookie - gclid`.
+- Open your default GA Pageview tag > Advanced Settings > Tag firing priority > `1`

 ### cHTML - create Cookie - gclid
 - Tag Name: `cHTML - create Cookie - gclid`
 - Tag Type: `Custom HTML`